adam-p/yesterday-i-learned/biology.md

+1. Foot cramps can be caused by [almost everything](http://www.achillespodiatry.com/what-is-causing-your-foot-cramps/).
+1. Given the daily potassium intake should be something like [5g](https://en.wikipedia.org/wiki/Potassium#Biological_role), replacing sodium with potassium for any occasion seems like a good idea.
+1. Potatoes were domesticated in Peru.
+1. Natural plants don't need to be repotted because they already have all the space they need to grow out their roots.
+1. Bananas used to be the gros michel variety before 1960, which now has major problems with fungal infections.
+1. Luxation is a cool word for dislocation.
+1. Scientists [estimated](https://www.theguardian.com/science/2009/feb/07/dinosaur-lifespan) Sue the T-rex to have lived just 30 years, and all T-rex to live around 20 to 30 years.
+1. [Take Daraprim to like cats less.](https://en.wikipedia.org/wiki/Pyrimethamine) The drug treats toxoplasmosis, the only reason people like being around cats in the first place.
 1. With the exception of HPV type 2, HPV types that cause plantar warts [don't](https://en.wikipedia.org/wiki/Human_papillomavirus_infection) infect anywhere else.
 1. Old people not sleeping well is a dot product of [fewer hours asleep, and less of the time in REM state while sleeping.](http://www.businessinsider.com/why-older-people-wake-up-early-2014-10)
 1. Trees remove waste by moving it into parts that fall off, like leaves, flowers, and fruit.